-For example, if we take the current war in Ukraine, we can see that it is also ultimately rooted in the confrontation between these face and dignity of “men”.
+For example, if we take the current war in Ukraine, we can see that it is also ultimately rooted in the confrontation between these faces and the dignity of “men”.

 Of course, I think it is reasonable to believe that there is no need to do so, but when I look back on my path that led to such a way of thinking, I think there may have been more than a few ways to overcome such a problem.
-That is why I am “coming out,” in other words, LGBTQ+ in relation to my own existence, as anyone would be.
-Or we could say it is an acknowledgement of each other’s diversity.
+That is why I am “coming out,” in other words, LGBTQ+ about my existence, as anyone would be.
+Or we could say it is an acknowledgment of each other’s diversity.
 Depending on how you look at it, it is a kind of anarchy.

 In retrospect, Japan’s war in the Asia-Pacific 80 years ago was, as David Bergamini, the author of “Japan’s Imperial Conspiracy,” subtitled it, “How Emperor Hirohito led Japan into war against the West”.
 In that sense, Emperor Hirohito was leading a war to the same end almost a century before Putin.
 In other words, the Aia-Pacific War and the Ukrainian War both had at their root the conflict between the East and the West.

 By the middle of the 20th century, the West had the technological trump card of the atomic bomb, which crushed the resentment of the East.
 In this respect, it can be said that the West still had the advantage of being able to use “justice” as its banner, apart from human morality, in physical terms.

 Now, however, the physical trump cards are spread everywhere, not just on both sides, and the situation is no longer simple enough to be settled by them.
 In other words, the global power relations have reached such a point of stalemate – some call it “multi-polarization” – that it is becoming increasingly difficult to settle.
 The leading model is disappearing, or the world is diversifying.

 Thus, “diversification” is certainly a reality, both in terms of the world and individuals, and it is spreading.